The History of Greenwich House

 These early years were memorialized in the 55th issue of Wonder Woman on July 23, 1952.
 Mary Kingsbury Simkhovitch was chosen for the “Wonder Women of History” section that was featured for the first year of Wonder Woman’s run.
 You can read each page by clicking on the images below:

 From its beginning, Greenwich House committed itself to the arts as a dynamic stimulus for cultural enrichment and individual growth.
 Music classes began in 1905 and the Pottery department was started in 1909.
 Through the generosity of Gertrude Payne Whitney, an arts school was started in the new Greenwich House headquarters at 27 Barrow Street when it opened in 1917.
 The original Art Committee included renowned artists like Daniel Chester French, John Sloan, James Fraser and Guy Pene du Bois.
-It was then that Greenwich House’s reputation for a center of fine arts education and production surged.
+It was then that Greenwich House’s reputation as a center of fine arts education and production surged.
 The arts programming expanded to the Arts and Crafts building at 16 Jones Street, opened in 1928.

 Greenwich House quickly established itself as a pioneer social service agency, responding to the needs of the neighborhood with programs that were often the first of their kind in New York City.
 It also became a local center for nationwide efforts.
 Greenwich House served as the headquarters of the local Red Cross and helped the Food and Fuel Administrations distribute resources during World War One.
 As weekly attendance topped ten thousand during the Great Depression, Greenwich House became a partner for many of the New Deal’s programs in providing basic social services.
 It had a particularly close relationship with the cultural activities of the Works Progress Administration.
 Simkhovitch’s friendship with Eleanor Roosevelt enabled her to have President Roosevelt’s ear about the direction of these services as they were rolled out across the country.

 At that time, Simkovitch’s aspirations reached beyond Greenwich House’s walls.
 She had been the Chairperson of the New York State Board of Welfare in 1929, and was appointed Vice-President of the New York City Housing Authority in 1934.
-During her reign through 1948, Simkhovitch co-wrote the National Housing Act with Senator Robert Wagner, which was the first piece of legislation regarding the government’s responsibility to aid low income families with housing.
+During her reign through 1948, Simkhovitch co-wrote the National Housing Act with Senator Robert Wagner, which was the first piece of legislation regarding the government’s responsibility to aid low-income families with housing.

 Arts Programming Flourishes